maxhollmann/envlinks/README.md

 ## Usage

-Not much to it: Type to filter the links, press enter to visit the first one.
+Not much to it: Type to filter the links, press enter to visit the first one, or tab through to another one.
+Escape clears the filter.

 ## Configuration